Updated January 2023

 Candidates must recognize that enrollment into the ECFVG program does not automatically result in application for the CPE.
 To be eligible to apply for the CPE (ECFVG Step 4), a candidate must first register in the certification program and complete ECFVG Step 1 (verification of graduation); complete ECFVG Step 2 (English language assessment); and complete ECFVG Step 3 (BCSE; assessment of basic and clinical sciences knowledge).
 Please note that Step 1 is considered complete only after the ECFVG office has received and accepted the "certification of graduation" form from the candidate's veterinary college administration as well as appropriate copies of the candidate's veterinary college diploma and final transcripts.

 All candidates who enroll into the ECFVG program on or after July 1, 2014, will be required to demonstrate validated proof of experience performing surgical procedures using aseptic techniques prior to applying for the Clinical Proficiency Examination (CPE).
-Specifically, candidates will be required to submit documentation, signed by one or more veterinarians licensed to practice veterinary medicine in any international jurisdiction, as proof of having performed, in the five-year period prior to date of CPE application, at least one (1) ovariohysterectomy as the primary surgeon and at least five (5) additional surgical procedures as either the primary or the assistant surgeon.
+Specifically, candidates will be required to submit documentation, signed by one or more veterinarians licensed to practice veterinary medicine in any international jurisdiction, as proof of having performed, in the five-year period prior to date of CPE application, at least one (1) ovariohysterectomy as the primary surgeon and at least five (5) additional surgical procedures (a total of 6) as either the primary or the assistant surgeon.
 The five (5) additional procedures may be ovariohysterectomies or other surgical procedures, but each documented surgery should involve all elements of an aseptic surgical procedure, including gowning & gloving, draping of the patient, and use of sterile instrumentation.

 This CPE eligibility requirement does not apply to candidates enrolled in the ECFVG program prior to July 1, 2014.
 However, the ECFVG strongly recommends that all candidates have the experience described above prior to attempting the surgical section of the CPE.